fabrician/simple-docker-enabler/README.md

 ### Building the Enabler
 --------------------------------------
-This Enabler project builds a `Silver Fabric Enabler Grid Library`.
-The Enabler Grid Library is built using the provided Ant `build.xml` file.
-After a successful build, the Enabler Grid Library is available under a folder named `dist` that is created automatically under the project root during the build process.
+This enabler project builds a `Silver Fabric Enabler Grid Library`.
+The Enabler Grid Library can be built using Maven.
+The Grid Library file is created under target directory created by Maven.

 ### Installing the Enabler
 --------------------------------------